 10 amazing wheelchair-friendly things to do in Cape Town

-If you follow me on social media, you might have seen that we’ve recently been to back to Cape Town.
-It’s been my third time, and I can only repeat how beautiful and stunning this wheelchair-accessible destination is.
+We’ve recently been back to Cape Town.
+It’s been my third time, and I can only repeat how beautiful and stunning this wheelchair-accessible destination is!
 Whether you are a wheelchair user or not, Cape Town should definitely be on your travel bucket list!
 Here is a guide of 10 amazing wheelchair-friendly things to do in Cape Town and the Western Cape area!

 1.)
 Visit Table Mountain

 Not only is Table Mountain one of the 7 New Wonders of the World, but it is also fully wheelchair-accessible.
 From its top, you have a fantastic view of Cape Town’s City Bowl as well as of the Atlantic Seaboard.

 There are several accessible parking spots at the Lower Cable Car Station if you come by car.
 You can also get there by riding the wheelchair-accessible Cape Town City Sightseeing bus.

 I recommend buying your ticket online one or two days before your visit.
 Make sure to check the weather conditions before buying your ticket on Table Mountain Aerial Cableway’s website.

 Wheelchair users can skip the line and can immediately approach the elevator.
 In general, the staff takes you to the cable car boarding platform and helps you to board.
 Once on top, you can stroll along the wheelchair-friendly round course.
 If you are hungry, you can enjoy a snack at the Table Mountain Café, where you will also find accessible restrooms.

 2.)
 Enjoy the Views from the Top of Signal Hill